Syntomic cohomology of Morava K-theory: Introduction

 \begin{thmx}[Finite syntomic cohomology] The mod $(p,v_1,\cdots ,v_{n+1})$-syntomic cohomology of $k(n)$ is finite for all primes~$p$ and all heights~$n\ge 1$. \end{thmx}

 We say that a bigraded abelian group is finite if it is finite in each bidegree and only non-trivial in finitely many bidegrees.

-\begin{rem2} Figure~\ref{fig:k2} exhibits rotational symmetry akin to Poitou--Tate duality, as conjectured by Rognes~\cite[Example~5.2]{Rog14} and exhibited previously in the case of the Adams summand~\cite{HRW22} and real topological K-theory~\cite{AKAR23}. \end{rem2} \begin{rem2} Work of Pstr\k{a}gowski~\cite{Pst23} beautifully extends the motivic filtration on $\THH(R)$, defined for $\bE_\infty$-rings $R$ in~\cite{HRW22}, to a filtration defined on $\bE_2$-rings.
+\begin{rem2} Figure~\ref{fig:k2} exhibits rotational symmetry akin to Poitou--Tate duality, as conjectured by Rognes~\cite[Example~5.2]{Rog14} and exhibited previously in the cases of the Adams summand~\cite{HRW22} and real topological K-theory~\cite{AKAR23}.
+The duality is closely related to a Lagrangian refinement of Tate duality in the setting of prismatic F-gauges~\cite[Theorem~1.3.1]{Bha22}. \end{rem2} \begin{rem2} Work of Pstr\k{a}gowski~\cite{Pst23} beautifully extends the motivic filtration on $\THH(R)$, defined for $\bE_\infty$-rings $R$ in~\cite{HRW22}, to a filtration defined on $\bE_2$-rings.
 Pstr\k{a}gowski's work does not apply to topological Hochschild homology of $\bE_1$-algebras like $k(n)$.
 Nonetheless, one of the main morals of this paper is that syntomic cohomology can be a very practical tool for understanding the algebraic K-theory of such $\bE_1$-ring spectra.

 In particular, if $A$ is an $\mathbb{E}_{\infty}$-ring spectrum and $B$ is an $\bE_1$-$A$-algebra, then $\THH(B)$ is an $\bE_0$-$\THH(A)$-algebra.
 This leads to a spectral sequence computing $\pi_*\TC(B)$ beginning with coherent cohomology over the syntomification $A^{\Syn}$.